ovh/docs/pages/web/domains/redirect_domain_name/guide.en-sg.md

 Invisible redirection works with an *iFrame* HTML tag.
 This allows your redirected domain to integrate the content of the other page corresponding to the target domain into its own HTML page.

-This encapsulation prevents your site visitors from viewing the target domain
+This type of embedded content prevents your site visitors from viewing the target domain.

 > This option will return an HTTP 200 code.

 > [!warning]
 >
-> Warning, pages encapsulated with an *iFrame* tag may not be read on smartphones.
+> Warning, pages embedded with an *iFrame* tag may not be read on smartphones.
 Their content is generally not taken into account by search engines for the SEO and indexing of your site.
 >

 > [!success]
-> Click the tabs below to view each of the 5 steps in turn.
+> Click on the tabs below to view each of the 5 steps in turn.
 >

 > [!tabs]
 > **Step 1**
 >>
->> In the window, your domain to redirect already appears.
+>> In the popup window, your domain to redirect already appears.
 Fill in the form **only** if you wish to redirect a *subdomain*.
 >>
->> The `also redirect`{.action} box can be checked to also redirect your subdomain to the same target you choose for your domain/subdomain.
+>> The `Also redirect`{.action} box can be checked to also redirect the `www` subdomain to the same target you choose for your domain/subdomain.
 >>
 >> ![Step 1](images/Step1.png){.thumbnail}
 >>